-Applicants that are identified as being in contention may elect to reach a settlement or agreement among themselves that resolves the contention.
+Applicants that are identified as being in contention may elect to reach a settlement or agreement among themselves that resolves the contention whereby one or more applicants withdraws its application.
 This may occur at any stage of the process, once ICANN publicly posts the applications received on its website.

 Applicants may resolve string contention in a manner whereby one or more applicants withdraw their applications.
 An applicant may not resolve string contention by selecting a new string or by replacing itself with a joint venture.
 It is understood that joint ventures may result from self-resolution of string contention by applicants.
 However, material changes in applications (for example, combinations of applicants to resolve contention) will require re-evaluation.
 This might require additional fees or evaluation in a subsequent application round.
+Applicants may not resolve a case of string contention by changing their applications by, for instance, selecting a new TLD string or creating a joint venture as a means to resolve the contention case.
 Applicants are encouraged to resolve contention by combining in a way that does not materially affect the surviving application.